open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 ### 2.3.6 Launch the MCU server as single node {#Conferencesection2_3_6}
 To launch the MCU server on one machine, follow steps below:

-1. Run the following commands to start the MCU:
+1. Initialize the MCU package for the first time execution.

+    For general MCU Server installation, follow these steps:

         cd Release-<Version>/
+        bin/init.sh --deps

+    If you want to enable GPU-acceleration, follow these steps:

+        cd Release-<Version>/
+        bin/init.sh --deps --hardware
+> **Note**: If you have already installed the required system libraries, you can omit the **--deps** option.

+2. Run the following commands to start the MCU:

+        cd Release-<Version>/
         bin/start-all.sh

-2. To verify whether the server started successfully, launch your browser and connect to the MCU server at https://XXXXX:3004.
+3. To verify whether the server started successfully, launch your browser and connect to the MCU server at https://XXXXX:3004.
 Replace XXXXX with the IP address or machine name of your MCU server.

 > **Note**: The procedures in this guide use the default room in the sample.